IlikeChooros/ESP-Weather-Station/README.md

 ### In order to run this code:
 > 1. Create an account on [openwathermap](https://openweathermap.org/) and generate your API key
-> 1. Download this code anywhere you want
+> 1. Download this code anywhere you want (or git clone)
 > 1. Unzip it
 > 1. Go to folder 'ESP-Weather-Station-master'
-> 1. Rename 'main.ino' to 'ESP-Weather-Station-master.ino' *(You can rename it howevery you want, but folder's name has to be the same as .ino file)*
+> 1. Rename 'main.ino' to 'ESP-Weather-Station-master.ino' *(You can rename it however you want, but folder's name has to be the same as .ino file)*
 >    1. If you dont have already installed Arduino IDE, [download it](https://www.arduino.cc/en/software).
 >    1. Follow [this tutorial](https://youtu.be/CD8VJl27n94) to setup Arduino IDE for ESP 32
 >    1. If you have any trouble **connecting the display** to ESP or **downloading the library** check [this tutorial](https://youtu.be/rq5yPJbX_uk).
+>    1. Download ArduinoJson library
 > 1. Open the 'ESP-Weather-Station-master.ino' file with Arduino IDE
-> 1. Change:  `#define CITY_NAME "YOUR CITY NAME"`
 > 1. Go to file: `src/weather_client/WeatherClient.h`
 > 1. Change: `#define APPID "YOUR API KEY"`
 > 1. Connect your ESP  to PC, pick COM port in Arduino IDE and upload the code

+*First upload of the code might result in esp system abort, see [this](#esp-restarts-immediately-after-uploading-the-code) how to fix it.*

 ## Step by step explanation
 The first screen on the display you will encounter, if the code was uploaded successfuly, is the WiFi setup sceen.
 You will see up to 6 nearest networks.